mommotti/raspberrarium/README.md

 ## Build your own

 The electronics, the 96-step cycle, and the moon-phase logic all live in this repository.
-The physical build — the jar, substrate layers, lid, and lighting enclosure — is documented with photos in the companion guide:
+The physical build, the jar, substrate layers, lid, and lighting enclosure,is documented with photos in the companion guide:

 ### 👉 **[mommotti.github.io/raspberrarium-site](https://mommotti.github.io/raspberrarium-site/)**